-ISO 8373:2012 "defines terms used in relation with robots and robotic devices operating in both industrial and non-industrial environments" (§ 1).
-These vocabulary definitions relate to both, industrial and service robotics.7 This section describes the ISO definitions needed to understand IFR classifications schemes, IFR industrial robot statistics, and the delimitation to IFR service robot statistics.
+ISO 8373:2021 "defines terms used in relation to robotics" (§ 1).
+These vocabulary definitions relate to industrial robotics, service robotics, and medical robotics.
+This section describes the ISO definitions needed to understand IFR classifications schemes, IFR industrial robot statistics, and the delimitation to IFR service robot statistics.